albertbuchard/Experiment.js/README.md

 - Event based
 - Able to interact with user at millisecond precision
 - Able to record any input with millisecond accuracy
-- Connect easily to any backend / sockets / parallel ports / disk
+- Connect to any backend / sockets / parallel ports / disk
 - Could integrate current open platforms such as The Experiment Factory
 - Has a UI toolbox with all the necessary for experiment development
 - Any scientist with basic coding skills should be able to learn and develop apps in the framework